 - Discuss the facts associated with heart disease, including identifying different cardiovascular diseases (coronary heart disease, stroke, high blood pressure, etc.), early warning signs of heart disease, ways to prevent it, and what to do post diagnosis.

 - Motivate and excite your audience about heart health — give simple, practical actions they can take to prevent heart disease or to slow the progression of heart failure.

-- Take advantage of the social media messages and e-cards the National Health Information Center has compiled to help get the word out.
+- Take advantage of the social media resources the National Health Information Center has compiled to help get the word out.

 - Interview a local cardiologist and/or geriatrician to include their insights and tips.
-You may also find esteemed experts at local nonprofits or special treatment facilities in your area — such as the American College of Cardiology in Washington DC, the California Health and Longevity Institute in Los Angeles, or one of the 16 centers of the Cedars-Sinai Heart Institute.
+You may also find esteemed experts at local nonprofits or special treatment facilities in your area — such as the American College of Cardiology in Washington DC or one at the Cedars-Sinai Heart Institute.

 - Consider covering this story from a medication management angle.
 Family caregivers often help their aging parents with medication management and your content can provide helpful guidance to them.
 Interview an expert (cardiologist, geriatrician, and/or pharmacist) to get their recommendations for individuals who are taking cholesterol-modifying medications, beta blockers, nitroglycerin, and ACE inhibitors and ARBs — such as side effects and tips to avoid them, as well as reminders about mixing these drugs with others.
 Or maybe do a product review article on common blood pressure monitors — having your residents as the product testers giving the feedback.

 - Some foods and drinks are suggested for promoting heart health.
 Consider highlighting those in your dining menu this month, and/or share a related recipe on your blog or social profiles (particularly Facebook and Pinterest).